splunk-soar-connectors/msgraphforoffice365/manual_readme_content.md

         the **thumbprint** as this will be used to configure the asset. ([Certificate Requirements](https://learn.microsoft.com/en-us/azure/databox-online/azure-stack-edge-gpu-certificate-requirements))
     -   Generate private key:
         -   `openssl genpkey -algorithm RSA -out private_key.pem` / `openssl genrsa -out private_key.pem 2048`
-    -   Generate certifitcate from the private key (Valid for 365 days):
+    -   Generate certificate from the private key (Valid for 365 days):
         -   `openssl req -new -x509 -key private_key.pem -out certificate.pem -days 365`

 -   Under **Authentication** , select **Add a platform** .
 In the **Add a platform** window, select